-Conducted Emissions Test Equipment and Reduction Guidelines
+Conducted Emissions Test Equipment and Noise Reduction Guidelines

 One of my classes in college was so difficult that the professor would give us the test questions a week in advance.
 Even knowing exactly what to study for the exam, lots of students still failed.
 Conducted emissions analysis for electromagnetic compatibility (EMC) is similar.
 Devices need to be checked to see if they’re putting too much noise back into the grid through their power supply.
 Otherwise, the FCC will think you’re disrupting utility power.
 It’s not difficult to pre-test devices for EMI conducted back into the power source through the power supply.
 However, lots of products still fail when it comes time for the final check.
 Failure at the last stage costs a lot in both time and money.
 All that can be avoided by preparing yourself with the right equipment and doing some pre-compliance testing.
 It’s also a good idea to look at your PCB design and power supply to try and root out any conduction problems at the source.
 Sometimes the simple act of switching power supply, can assist.
 Another thing to consider is the mode of your components (common mode or differential mode).

 Benefits of Pre-Compliance Testing